mcraiha/spine-unity-docs/Animation.md

 The information here may change over time as the implementations within Spine-Unity get updated, improved or fixed.
 This contains intermediate-level documentation.
 If you're just starting out, try the [Getting Started](/Getting-Started.md) document.

-Documentation last updated for Spine-Unity for Spine 3.5.x (2017 April 16) If this documentation doesn't cover some questions, please feel free to post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).
+Documentation last updated for Spine-Unity for Spine 3.6.x (2017 Aug 4) If this documentation doesn't cover some questions, please feel free to post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).